d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 \end{bmatrix}.
 $$

 Looking closely, we see that this is similar to the single variable chain rule :eqref:`eq_change_var`, except we have replaced the term $\frac{du}{dx}(x)$ with $\left|\det(D\phi(\mathbf{x}))\right|$.
 Let us see how we can to interpret this term.
 Recall that the $\frac{du}{dx}(x)$ term existed to say how much we stretched our $x$-axis by applying $u$.
-The same process in higher dimensions is to determine how much we stretch the area (or volume, or hyper-volume) or a little square (or little *hyper-cube*) by applying $\boldsymbol{\phi}$.
+The same process in higher dimensions is to determine how much we stretch the area (or volume, or hyper-volume) of a little square (or little *hyper-cube*) by applying $\boldsymbol{\phi}$.
 If $\boldsymbol{\phi}$ was the multiplication by a matrix, then we know how the determinant already gives the answer.

-With some work, one can show that the *Jacobian* provides the best approximation to the function at a point by a matrix (the same way we could approximate by lines or planes with derivatives and gradients), and thus this is exactly mirroring the scaling factor we identified in one dimension.
+With some work, one can show that the *Jacobian* provides the best approximation to a multivariable function $\boldsymbol{\phi}$ at a point by a matrix in the same way we could approximate by lines or planes with derivatives and gradients.
+Thus the determinant of the Jacobian exactly mirrors the scaling factor we identified in one dimension.

-It takes some work to fill in the details to this, so do not worry if they are not at all clear to we now, but it is worth seeing at least one example we will make use of later on.
+It takes some work to fill in the details to this, so do not worry if they are not clear now.
+Let us see at least one example we will make use of later on.
 Consider the integral

 $$
 \int _ {-\infty}^{\infty} \int _ {-\infty}^{\infty} e^{-x^{2}-y^{2}} \;dx\;dy.